 The Legacy Process

-We know guys don’t like to talk about ourselves right!?
-Generally speaking we’re pretty tight-lipped about our lives, our accomplishments, the stuff that we’re really good at, our failures, pretty much everything that our loved ones would love to know about us.
+We all know us guys don’t talk about ourselves right!?
+Generally speaking we’re pretty tight-lipped about our lives, our accomplishments, the stuff that we’re really good at, our failures, pretty much everything that our loved ones want to know about us.

-I call this The World War II Survivor Syndrome; it’s like in the movie Saving Private Ryan where Private Ryan was standing at the grave site of Captain Miller, who saved his life in the war and mumbled to his wife, “Was I a good man?”
+I call this The World War II Survivor Syndrome; it’s like in the movie Saving Private Ryan where Private Ryan as an old man was standing at the grave site of Captain Miller, who saved his life in the war and he mumbled to his wife, “Was I a good man?”

-That’s similar to the Legacy Process where I interview guys and gently draw their stories out; the hurts, the challenges, the triumphs that they’ve had in their lives – the stuff that they’ve either been reluctant to talk about or didn’t have a clue how to do it.
+It’s where I interview guys and gently draw their stories out; the hurts, the challenges, the triumphs that they’ve had in their lives – the stuff that they’ve either never wanted to talk about or didn’t know how.

 This is the kind of stuff we keep hidden inside, stuff that our families, our kids would love to know about.

 As my buddy Pete, a fellow pilot who inspired me to create this process said when I interviewed him, “Yeah, sadly we lost a lot of people in my family.
 I wish that I had talked to my father about our family before he died, about our family tree, our history.
 There was so much that died with him.
 That made me realize that my family story needs to be recorded and left behind.”

 Everybody has a story.
 And that story matters to our loved ones.
 Your story might just break open a beautiful new relationship with your wife, your girlfriend, or your kid who’s dying of loneliness to connect with you.